BestVue3/router/docs/en/get-start.md

 ## Reading URL Parameters

 You can use dynamic `:id`-style segments in your `<Route path>` to extract values that you can use to fetch data or render something in your app.
-The [`useParams` hook](./api-reference.md#useparams) returns an object of key/value pairs of URL parameters.
+The [`useParams` hook](./api-reference.md#useparams) returns an `Ref` of object which contain key/value pairs of URL parameters.

 ```tsx
 import { Routes, Route, useParams } from '@bv3/router'